Airbnb HostingShort-Term RentalsAI Tools

 Compared with the rest of this list, I see Host Tools as a lean all-in-one ops tool.
 Hospitable is heavier on smart messaging and reviews.
 Hostaway is a full PMS for bigger portfolios.
 Host Tools sits in the middle: channel sync, automated messaging, cleaner scheduling, and built-in pricing/availability rules for hosts who want automation without enterprise software.

-• 14-day free trial and no contracts
+14-day free trial and no contracts (check their site for current per-listing rates)

-10. Make.com + GPT-5.2 Workflows
+10. Make.com + GPT-5.5 Workflows

 Best for: Power users ready to go next level

-• Auto-responding to FAQs
+Auto-responding to FAQs

-• Summarizing guest reviews into insights
+Summarizing guest reviews into insights

-• Drafting rebooking emails 6 months post-stay
+Drafting rebooking emails 6 months post-stay

 I’ve been using Make.com for a lot of my automations over the past 12 months.
 Trust me, it’s a game changer!